top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/10-preliminary-design-document-explicit-coord.md

-> IN HOC SIGNO VINCES
+> IN HOC SIGNO VINCES (with this sign, you will win)

-TODO: missing English translation

 ### Project scope